Špancirfest

-Špancirfest ([ʃpaŋtsir̩fɛst]) is a street festival that is held every year since 1999 in Varaždin, Croatia, and lasts for 10 days.
+Špancirfest ([ʃpaŋtsir̩fɛst]) is a street festival which has been held every year since 1999 in Varaždin, Croatia, and lasts for 10 days.

 It begins at the end of August, and ends at the beginning of September.
-During these days Varazdin regularly hosts over a 100,000 tourists coming from all over Croatia and the surrounding countries.
+During these days Varazdin regularly hosts over 100,000 tourists coming from all over Croatia and the surrounding countries.
 Varazdin's inner ring is turned into an all out entertainment zone.
 Concert stages, entertainment zones, shopping kiosks and eateries are erected and street performers, musicians, and all kinds of artists line the streets.

 Events

 This Street Festival is made out of several little Festivals: